1964 Gibraltar general election

 General elections were held in Gibraltar on 11 September 1964.
-The Association for the Advancement of Civil Rights remained the largest party in the legislature, winning five of the eleven seats.
+(Note: The poll date is given as 11 September 1964 by the Parliament of Gibraltar's published results, but as 9 September 1964 by the 1967 Gibraltar: Report and as 10 September 1964 by Garcia.)
+The Association for the Advancement of Civil Rights (AACR) remained the largest party in the legislature, winning five of the eleven seats.